-This definitely came from my decade of playing competitive football in Europe and the United States.
+This came from my decade of playing competitive football in Europe and the United States.

 What do players do?

 - They run a play

-- Something good happens on that play.
+- Something good happens in that play.
 Or something bad.

 - Either way, they are running the next play in a moment.

 Content teams need this as well.
 Something works now.
 And then something changes.
 An algorithm updates.
 A social media strategy changes.
 No matter what.
 Try strategies.
 Share good stories and use the current tools to push them to people.

 There’s just too much content and too many channels for any consumer to keep track.
 Even myself as a marketer who likes to believe he has the finger on the pulse, it’s easy to miss content being pushed at me from all these channels.

 Read next: How to maximize organic social media

 I also want people to miss my content, but I’m probably just one of 250 emails today.
 That’s why it’s important to keep trying new things, building audience and keep going.

 Next play also means that we give teammates the benefit of the doubt.
 Maybe they didn’t mean to do that.
 Or they didn’t realize that created unnecessary work for a teammate.
 Communication matters here.

-Next play also means to not fret on mistakes … too long.
-Sure, see if there’s something that can be learned and applied to the next play that’s good.
+Next play also means to not fret about mistakes … too long.
+Sure, see if something can be learned and applied to the next play.
 Then run the next play.

 Right players in the right seats

-Certainly there are some standard roles that content teams should have.
-Every team needs people who can write and who write the right kind of content.
-Even when a team focuses heavily on podcasts and livestreams, they still need to write headlines, teaser text and show notes.
+Certainly, there are some standard roles that content teams should have.
+Every team needs people who can write and write the right content.
+Even when a team focuses heavily on podcasts and livestreams, they still need to write headlines, teaser text, and show notes.

 As they say, great teams are made up of members that complement – and sometimes compliment – each other.